List Sample Compression and Uniform Convergence: Basic Definitions

 We next introduce the Graph and Daniely-Shwartz (DS) dimensions which are known to characterize Uniform Convergence and List PAC learnability. \begin{definition}[Graph Dimension] A sequence $S=\{x_i\}_{i=1}^n$ is $\Gk$-shattered by a $k$-list concept class $\C$ if there is $p\in \Y^n$ called a piovt, such that for any $b\in \{0,1\}^n$ there is $c_b\in \C$ such that $1[p_i\in c_b(x_i)]=b_i$.
 In other words the (binary) concept class $\{1_{p_i\in c(x_i)} : c\in \C\}$ shatters $S$ in the classical VC sense of shattering.
 The $k$-graph dimension of $\C$ is $\Gk(\C)$ the size of the largest $\Gk$-shattered sequence, or infinity if there are $\Gk$ shattered sequences of arbitrary size. \end{definition} It is well known that the graph dimension characterizes uniform convergence in the following sense \begin{theorem}[\citet*{Daniely2011MulticlassLA}] A $k$-list concept class $\C$ satisfies uniform convergence if and only if $\Gk(\C)<\infty$.
 Furthermore, the uniform convergence rate of $\C$ is $\Theta\bigl(\sqrt{\frac{\Gk(\C)}{n}}\bigr)$. \end{theorem}

 \paragraph{Daniely-Shwartz Dimension.}

 To define the DS dimension we first need to introduce the concept of a pseudo-cube, which is a generalization of the boolean hypercube $\{0,1\}^n$ when the label space is $\Y=[m]$.
 We say that $y,y'\in [m]^n$ are neighbors in direction $i$ (or simply $i$-neighbors) if $y_j=y_j'$ if and only if $j\neq i$.
-We say that $B\subset \Y^n$ is a pseudo-cube of rank $d$ if each $y\in B$ has at least $d$ distinct neighbors in each direction $i\in [n]$. \begin{definition}[DS Dimension] A sequence $S=\{x_i\}_{i=1}^n$ is $\DS_k$-shattered by $\C$ if $\{(c(x_1),\ldots, c(x_n)) : c\in \C\}$ contains a pseudo-cube of rank $k$.
-The $k$-DS dimension of $\C$ is $\DS_k(\C)$ the size of the largest $\DS_k$ shattered sequences, or infinity if there are $\DS_k$-shattered sequences of arbitrary size. \end{definition} As shown by \cite{Charikar2022ACO} the $\DS_k$ is the combinatorial dimension that characterizes $k$-list learnability in the following sense \begin{theorem}[\cite{Charikar2022ACO}] A concept class $\C$ is $k$-list PAC learnable if and only if $\DS_k(\C)<\infty$. \end{theorem}
+We say that $B\subset \Y^n$ is a pseudo-cube of rank $d$ if each $y\in B$ has at least $d$ distinct neighbors in each direction $i\in [n]$. \begin{definition}[DS Dimension] A sequence $S=\{x_i\}_{i=1}^n$ is $\DS_k$-shattered by $\C$ if the set $\{(y_1,y_2\dots y_n): \exists c\in \C,\; \forall i \;\; y_i\in c(x_i)\}$ contains a pseudo-cube of rank $k$.
+The $k$-DS dimension of $\C$ is $\DS_k(\C)$ the size of the largest $\DS_k$ shattered sequences, or infinity if there are $\DS_k$-shattered sequences of arbitrary size. \end{definition} As shown by \cite{Charikar2022ACO} the $\DS_k$ is the combinatorial dimension that characterizes $k$-list learnability in the following sense \begin{theorem}[\cite{Charikar2022ACO}] A concept class $\C$ is $k$-list PAC learnable if and only if $\DS_k(\C)<\infty$. \end{theorem} We remark that in \cite{Charikar2022ACO} the above was shown only in the case where $\C$ is a function class, but the proofs work in the exact same way in the case that $\C$ is a $k$-list function class.